darrel-zhao/knock-detector-ml/README.md

 - Built with C++, C, Python

 ## Instructions for Wi-Fi setup
 1. Under firmware/include, you should see a C header file called example_credentials.h.
-Replace the Wi-Fi SSID, password, and your IP Address with your own information (IP address should be the IPv4 address of your computer)
+Replace the Wi-Fi SSID, password, and the IP Address with your own information (IP address should be the IPv4 address of your computer)
 2. Rename example_credentials.h to credentials.h.
 The gitignore file should ignore the credentials.h file when pushing to your GitHub repo, so your information will not be leaked to the public.

 ## Results